legeRise/Top5vidCreator/README.md

    - **Pic Keyword**: `programminglanguageicons`
      - **Display Keyword**: "Top 5 Programming Languages"

-   This setup means that images downloaded against the  `programminglanguageicons` keyword will display the overlay text "Top 5 Programming Languages".
+   This setup means that image downloaded against the  `programminglanguageicons` keyword will display the overlay text "Top 5 Programming Languages".

    so doing this

    ![Auto Video Maker Interface](https://github.com/legerise/ytshortmaker/raw/master/assets/instruction.png)

    will result in this,